 Another factor that comes into play is that data is skewed toward surgical consultations.
 Referrals arise in the main from medical practitioners with surgical discussion in mind.
 Pain, discomfort and difficulties with walking and wearing shoes are among the 60% of this first toe condition (PASCOM – Tollafield 2019).

-Deformity and arthritis of the first toe joint did not determine joint pain as much as general health, educational attainment and level of physical activity (Hurn el al, 2014).
-The statistics covering pain (62%) and deformity (37%) were derived from the database PASCOM-10, a tool used by the College of Podiatry covering 1030 responses with 571 statements.
-The data is skewed toward surgical consultations.
-Referrals arise in the main from medical practitioners with the purpose of surgical discussion in mind.
-Pain, discomfort and difficulties with walking and wearing shoes are placed into the 60% group of the complainants for this first toe condition (Tollafield 2019).
-The idea of using RICE, the mnemonic for rest, ice, compression and elevation, might appear ideal but this is not always practical for patients who do not have acute pain, except maybe for gout or turf toe injury.
-But what of pain associated with the chronic condition?
+Using RICE, the mnemonic for rest, ice, compression and elevation, might appear ideal, but this is not always practical for patients who do not have acute pain, except for gout or turf toe injury.
+But what if the pain is associated with a chronic condition?
 RICE can still be applied but managing pressure and stabilising the joint forms the key management strategy.
-Metatarsalgia can be arrested depending upon patient footwear considerations in relation to orthoses and insole prescriptions.
+Metatarsalgia can be arrested depending upon patient footwear considerations with orthoses and insole prescriptions.

 What are the objectives of treatment?